 The Company accounts for equity-settled share-based payments in accordance with ASC 718 Compensation - Stock Compensation, which requires the Company to recognize share-based compensation expenses related to grants of stock options, restricted stock awards ("RSAs") and compensatory warrants to employees and non-employees based on the fair value of the share-based payments over the vesting period with a corresponding offsetting amount to paid-in capital within equity in the accompanying consolidated balance sheets.
 If vesting periods or other vesting conditions apply, the expense is allocated over the vesting period.
 No adjustment is made to any expense recognized in prior periods if vested stock options or warrant awards expire without being exercised.
-For share-based payments, the Company recorded the share-based compensation expenses using the graded vesting basis and are included in selling, general and administrative operating expenses in the accompanying consolidated statements of operations and comprehensive income (loss).
+For share-based payments, the Company recorded the share-based compensation expenses using the graded vesting basis and are included in selling, general and administrative operating expenses in the accompanying consolidated statements of operations.

-Notes to Consolidated Financial Statements (Amounts Expressed in Thousands of United States Dollars, Except Share and Per Share Amounts)
+(Amounts Expressed in Thousands of United States Dollars, Except Share and Per Share Amounts)

 The fair value of stock options and compensatory warrants is estimated using the Black-Scholes valuation model, which requires assumptions for expected volatility, expected dividends, the risk-free interest rate and the expected term.
+The Company uses the simplified method to determine the expected term, as management does not have sufficient historical exercise data to provide a reasonable basis upon which to estimate the expected term.
 The Company accounts for forfeitures of share-based grants as they occur.
 If any of the assumptions used in the Black-Scholes model or the anticipated number of shares to be vested change significantly, share-based compensation expense may differ materially in the future from that recorded in the current period.
 The fair value of RSAs is estimated based on the Company's stock on grant date.